 The College's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future.
 The College is budgeting for a strong underlying surplus that can withstand further pressure.
-The continuing Covid-19 situation has already required over £250,000 additional expenditure on preventative measures and additional funding is only £50,000.
-The College is anticipating at least £200,000 less than its original forecast for apprenticeship income but now anticipates that higher education income will not be significantly affected.
-The College, however, has revised its budget with the same forecast outturn and can continue as a going concern.
-Latest cash-flow return to the ESFA shows improving liquidity.
+The majority of additional costs due to the continuing Covid-19 situation are not expected to be as high as 2020/21.
+The latest cash-flow return to the ESFA shows an improving liquidity position.